Czesław Spychała: Biography

 Spychała won the Welsh Championships singles title in July 1946 as well as the doubles title with compatriot Ignacy Tłoczyński.
-The same year he also won singles titles at tournaments in Bognor and Chiswick.
-In April 1947 he won the singles title at the Tally Ho tournament in Birmingham and in July successfully defended his Welsh singles and doubles title.
-In August 1948 he won the singles titles at Cranleigh and New Malden and in September he defeated Tłoczyński in the final of the South of England Championships in Eastbourne and together they won the doubles title.
+The same year he also won singles titles at tournaments in Bognor and the Middlesex Championships at Chiswick.
+In April 1947 he won the singles title at the Tally-Ho!
+Hard Courts tournament on clay in Birmingham and in July successfully defended his Welsh singles and doubles title.
+In August 1948 he won the singles titles at Cranleigh Open at Merton Park, West Surrey and New Malden and in September he defeated Tłoczyński in the final of the South of England Championships in Eastbourne and together they won the doubles title.
 The titles at the Cranleigh and New Malden tournaments were successfully defended the following year.

 In 1949 he won the singles event at the Surrey Grass Court Championships in Surbiton, defeating Geoffrey Paish in the final.
 The following year, 1950, he lost this title to Narendra Nath but in 1951 regained it after a win in the final against David Samaai.
-In 1950 Spychała and Tłoczyński were to play the doubles final of the Midlands Counties Championships in Birmingham against Jaroslav Drobný and Bill Sidwell but rain prevented play and the prize was shared with their opponents.
+In 1950 Spychała and Tłoczyński were to play the doubles final of the Midland Counties Championships in Birmingham against Jaroslav Drobný and Bill Sidwell but rain prevented play and the prize was shared with their opponents.

 Spychała was decorated by the Polish government in exile with the Gold Cross of Merit in 1966.
 In 1971 he received the Lawn Tennis Writers award for his services to the game.

 He was married to Gladys Pilkington.